Caminov/.github/profile/README.md

 ## History

-- 2022 - Founded, received seed round
+- 2022 - Founded, received pre-seed round
 - 2023 - Launched FRINGUANT v1.0.0
 - 2023 - First ML Paper [Can we Agree?
 On the Rashōmon Effect and the Reliability of Post-Hoc Explainable AI](https://arxiv.org/abs/2308.07247)
 - 2024 - ??? 🤫